levyohad/Power-Aware-Deep-Unfolding-for-Beamforming/README.md

 - Provides an analysis of the running time of different benchmarks, specifically on **Scenario 2**.

 ### 7. **Notebook 7** - Noisy CSI
-- Review the robustness of the Unfolded algorithm compared to other benchmarks.
+- Reviews the robustness of the Unfolded algorithm compared to other benchmarks.

 ## External Data Requirements